Panthers owner: If SC Senate doesn’t approve incentives, I’ll stay in Charlotte

 “I’ve come to the troubling conclusion that the Panthers’ proposal is precisely as ill-defined and unvetted as has been represented to us and that it rests on a series of flawed assumptions,” he said Tuesday during a nearly 20-minute floor speech that outlined his concerns with the bill.

+Thursday’s vote is the last day of the 2019 legislative session.
+The bill passed easily through the House of Representatives in March, cruising through just two weeks after the proposal was announced.

-But since its introduction, the tax breaks bill that would make such a move feasible in the mind of Tepper has met increasing criticism, punctuated Tuesday by Harpoolitan’s effort to appeal to both Senate Democrats and Republicans.
+But since its introduction into the Senate, the tax breaks bill that would make such a move feasible in the mind of Tepper has met increasing criticism, punctuated Tuesday by Harpoolitan’s effort to appeal to both Senate Democrats and Republicans.

 Senators from all over South Carolina have asked why they should support tax breaks that benefit only the north-central region of the state.
 Others wondered aloud why they should offer tax breaks to a team whose owner is worth more than $11 billion, according to the State.